brotatotes/bht-automation/bht gen 1/Matthew/Chapter 3/Matthew 3 8 bht.md

 2. "Fruits - Conduct.
 See Matthew 7:16-19."
 3. "Meet for repentance - Fit for repentance; appropriate to it the proper expression of repentance."

+### John Calvin:
+1. "He confirms what I have already said, that the repentance, which is attested by words, is of no value, unless it be proved by the conduct."
+(266)
+2. "It ought to be observed, that good works are here called fruits of repentance: for repentance is an inward matter, which has its seat in the heart and soul, but afterwards yields its fruits in a change of life."
+(267)
+3. "But as the whole of this part of doctrine has been grievously corrupted by Popery, we must attend to this distinction, that repentance is an inward renewal of the man, which manifests itself in the outward life, as a tree produces its fruit."
+(266)

 ### Philip Schaff:
-1. "Bring forth fruit worthy of repentance." - This phrase emphasizes the need for genuine transformation and a visible change in behavior as evidence of true repentance.
+1. "Bring forth therefore...fruit worthy of repentance." - This quote emphasizes the importance of producing tangible evidence of genuine repentance, rather than mere words or empty promises.

-2. "The fruit or result, worthy of repentance, implies a good tree to produce the fruit." - This quote highlights the connection between the quality of the fruit and the nature of the tree, suggesting that true repentance should lead to righteous actions.
+2. "The fruit or result, worthy of repentance, implies a good tree to produce the fruit." - This quote suggests that true repentance should lead to a transformation of character and actions, indicating a genuine change of heart.

-3. "The germ of the great gospel truth: 'Ye must be born again,' since natural birth, or descent from Abraham, did not insure the worthy fruit." - This statement points to the deeper spiritual truth that being born again is necessary for producing the kind of fruit that is pleasing to God.
-It emphasizes the need for a personal, transformative encounter with God.
+3. "The germ of the great gospel truth: 'Ye must be born again,' since natural birth...did not insure the worthy fruit." - This quote highlights the idea that true repentance and spiritual transformation are necessary for a fruitful life, surpassing the significance of one's physical lineage or heritage.

+### Archibald T Robertson:
+1. "The fruit is not the change of heart, but the acts which result from it" (McNeile).
+2. "Any one can do acts externally good but only a good man can grow a crop of right acts and habits" (Bruce).
+3. John demands proof from these men of the new life before he administers baptism to them.

 ### John Gill:
-1. "Fruits meet for repentance are the same as 'works meet for repentance'... and as a tree is known by its fruit, so repentance is known by good works."
+1. "Fruits meet for repentance are the same as 'works meet for repentance'... these are the fruits and effects of repentance, and which are proofs with men of the sincerity of it."
-2. "These [good works] are the fruits and effects of repentance, and which are proofs with men of the sincerity of it."
+2. "Repentance is known by good works; these are the fruits and effects of repentance."
-3. "None but truly repenting sinners, and such who have given proofs that they are so, are to be admitted to this ordinance [baptism]."
+3. "None but truly repenting sinners, and such who have given proofs that they are so, are to be admitted to this ordinance."

 ### John Wesley:
 1. "Repentance is of two sorts; that which is termed legal, and that which is styled evangelical repentance."